 - No Carry Forward of the Losses

-You will not be allowed to carry forward any loses, falling under the heads such as ‘capital gains’ and ‘profile and gains of business or profession’, if you do not file ITR within the due date.
-But loses and unabsorbed depreciation under the head ‘income from house property’, can be considered to be carried forward.
+You will not be allowed to carry forward any losses, falling under the heads such as ‘capital gains’ and ‘profile and gains of business or profession’, if you do not file ITR within the due date.
+But losses and unabsorbed depreciation under the head ‘income from house property’, can be considered to be carried forward.

 - Interest on the Tax Amount

-It is advisable that taxpayers file income tax return in time to avoid consequences, charges, fees, and penal actions that come with delay in tax return or not filing one at all.
+It is advisable that taxpayers file an income tax return in time to avoid consequences, charges, fees, and penal actions that come with delay in a tax return or not filing one at all.